-Cliché Storm: Fire Emblem 6.
-Evil empire invading the land, the emperor turns out to be a Disc One Final Boss with darker forces at work.
-Hmmm...
-Fire Emblem 7, however, did its utmost to avert this.
+Cliché Storm: Binding Blade..
+Evil nation invading the land, the ruler turns out to be a Disc One Final Boss with darker forces at work, and the game's cast largely follows archetypes set by the very first Fire Emblem title to a T (read below).
+Blazing Sword, however, did its utmost to avert this.

 Crazy Awesome: Sain.
 Also Jaffar.
 The first time he is in a real battle, he is slaughtering enemies by the dozen.
 The only reason he doesn't kill more, faster, is because he lacks a ranged weapon, not that those archers stood a chance at hurting him in the first place.

 Die for Our Ship: Thanks to the multitude of romance options, there are almost too many to count.
 Lowennote for Rebecca/Wil, Priscillanote for Raven/Lucius and others, and Niniannote for Eliwood/Lyn get hit pretty badly with it.

 On the heroes' side, Canas and Nino both ranked very high in the popularity polls.Can't be a coincidence that they're related, can it?